 First off lets talk about your metabolic rate.
 You hear a lot online about the things you need to do to improve your metabolism.
 Eat this superfood or that superfood, eat breakfast, eat spicy food, drink green tea, take this pill, that supplement.
-I’m here to break it to you, there are really only three ways to create a meaningful increase your metabolic rate.
-Increase exercise, eat more food, and or, gain more muscle.
+I’m here to break it to you, there are really only three ways to create a meaningful increase to your metabolic rate.
+Increase exercise, eat more food, and/or, gain more muscle.
 None of those other factors, not even eating breakfast, matters in the grand scheme of increasing metabolism.

 But why is it important to increase your metabolic rate?
 Well, you will lose more fat while eating more food.
 This means an easier time getting and staying lean, making you one step closer to achieving your ideal body.

 So, if we look at the ways in which you can increase your metabolic rate, two out of the three we can apply to a fat loss goal.
 When losing fat you will be eating less calories, so you can’t improve your metabolism by eating more food, but we can gain muscle and exercise more.